 Beyond gender differences, the academic year in which a student is enrolled also plays a critical role in influencing stress, anxiety, and depression levels.
 Some studies suggesting that first-year and second-year students exhibit higher levels of depression, anxiety, and stress compared to their more senior peers (Mofatteh, 2020).
+In contrast, research indicates first-year students may experience stress and anxiety related to adjusting to university life, navigating new social environments, and managing academic workloads for the first time, whereas senior students face heightened stress due to impending graduation, career prospects, and financial concerns (Harith et al., 2022).
 This heightened vulnerability among underclassmen may be attributed to the challenges associated with transitioning to a novel academic environment, navigating unfamiliar social dynamics, and adapting to the rigors of collegiate coursework (Yang et al., 2022).
-In contrast, research indicates that final-year students may encounter heightened stress and anxiety levels due to the convergence of academic culmination, career planning, and the anticipation of entering the professional sphere, necessitating adept adaptation to novel challenges and responsibilities (Harith et al., 2022).
-These findings support the fact that as students progress through their academic careers, they face different stressors and challenges that can affect their mental health (Fauzi et al., 2021; Lee et al., 2021; Radeef & Faisal, 2017).
+These findings support the fact that as students' progress through their academic careers, they face different stressors and challenges that can affect their mental health (Fauzi et al., 2021; Lee et al., 2021; Radeef & Faisal, 2017).